cardo-org/Rembus.jl/docs/src/macro_api.md

 response = @rpc myservice(Dict("name"=>"foo", "tickets"=>3))
 ```

 The arguments of the local function call `myservice` is transported to the remote site and `myservice` method expecting a `Dict` as argument is executed.

 The return value of `myservice` is transported back to the RPC client calling site
 and `@rpc` returns.

 If the remote method throws an Exception then the local RPC client throws an Exception reporting the reason of the remote error.

-## subscribe
+## @subscribe

 Declare interest for messages published on a logical channel that usually is
 called topic.

 The subscribed Julia methods are named as the topic of interest.

 ```julia
 function mytopic(x, y)